Searching for Dark Matter Signals in Timing Spectra at Neutrino Experiments: Data Analysis

 The muons are not as energetic as the charged pions, so they quickly stop flying and then decay.
 However, muons are much longer-lived than charged pions by about two orders of magnitude (i.e., $\tau_\mu \approx 2.2~\mu$s vs. $\tau_{\pi^\pm} \approx 26$~ns).
 Therefore, the arrival times of the neutrinos in Eq.~\eqref{eq:delayednu} at the detector are much more {\it delayed} than those in Eq.~\eqref{eq:promptnu}.
 The energy of these neutrinos is not single-valued as they come from a three-body decay process, while it is still upper-bounded as muons decay nearly at rest.
 However, the neutrinos here can carry an energy up to $E_\nu\approx m_\mu/2 = 52.5$~MeV so that the resultant recoil energy spectrum can be more broadly distributed.

-Given these features of the prompt and delayed neutrino-induced background events, we propose to apply a combination of an energy cut and a timing cut in order to suppress the SM neutrino backgrounds but retain as many dark matter signal events as possible.
-The main ideas behind the proposed selection scheme can be summarized as follows.
+Given these features of the prompt and delayed neutrino-induced background events, we propose to apply a combination of an energy cut and a timing cut in order to suppress the SM neutrino backgrounds but retain as many dark matter signal events as possible.\footnote{The idea of using the timing and energy cuts was adopted in the context of beam-focusing experiments, e.g., MiniBooNE~\cite{MiniBooNE:2012jpi}, where massive dark matter would be slightly less relativistic than neutrinos and the majority of dark matter events would populate in delayed timing bins.} The main ideas behind the proposed selection scheme can be summarized as follows.

 {\bf Energy cut}: The background events produced from the prompt neutrino populate below a certain value in the recoil energy spectrum, whereas signal events can deposit larger energy through the recoil as incoming dark matter particles are typically more energetic than the prompt neutrinos.
 An appropriately chosen energy cut can, therefore, suppress prompt $\nu$-induced events substantially while a large fraction of signal events still survive.
 The left panels in Figure~\ref{fig:spectra_coherent} exhibit energy spectra of background events and signal events in the CsI (top) and the LAr (bottom) detectors of COHERENT.
 The backgrounds include not only prompt-neutrino events (green) and delayed-neutrino events (brown) but other backgrounds such as beam-related neutron (BRN) events (gray) as reported in Refs.~\cite{Akimov:2018ghi,Akimov:2020pdx}.
 The anti-coincidence (AC) beam-on data at the CsI detector of COHERENT includes the steady-state (SS) background as well as BRN.
 The dark matter spectra are shown for two choices of dark matter mass and mediator mass (blue and red) modulo an arbitrary choice of coupling.
 These energy spectra clearly demonstrate the expectation that a sizable fraction of dark matter events populate beyond the endpoint of the prompt-neutrino energy spectrum.
 Similar behaviors in the energy spectra are expected for CCM and JSNS$^2$ and they are shown in the left panels of Figure~\ref{fig:spectra}.
 For JSNS$^2$, included are prompt neutrinos from kaon decays at rest whose energy spectrum falls off sharply at $E_r\approx 235$~MeV.
 As no BRN and SS backgrounds are available for them yet, we compare dark matter events only with neutrino-induced background events.
 Since the JSNS$^2$ Gd-LS detector has a large energy threshold (2.6~MeV), the nuclear scattering channel may not be available so that we display the energy spectra of recoiling electrons for the Gd-LS case.